v12technology/fluxtion/docs/index.md

 , that can describe processing with a fluent functional style

 ## Step 2: Build an EventProcessor
-Fluxtion provides a generator that converts the description into an executable [EventProcessor](https://github.com/v12technology/fluxtion/tree/{{site.fluxtion_version}}/runtime/src/main/java/com/fluxtion/runtime/EventProcessor.java) instance.
-The generator is invoked from [Fluxtion](https://github.com/v12technology/fluxtion/tree/{{site.fluxtion_version}}/compiler/src/main/java/com/fluxtion/compiler/Fluxtion.java) with one of two utility methods:
+Fluxtion provides a eventProcessorGenerator that converts the description into an executable [EventProcessor](https://github.com/v12technology/fluxtion/tree/{{site.fluxtion_version}}/runtime/src/main/java/com/fluxtion/runtime/EventProcessor.java) instance.
+The eventProcessorGenerator is invoked from [Fluxtion](https://github.com/v12technology/fluxtion/tree/{{site.fluxtion_version}}/compiler/src/main/java/com/fluxtion/compiler/Fluxtion.java) with one of two utility methods: